Kefir Soda Starter

 • Why do I need to leave some headspace in the bottle?
 To let the mixture expand.
 Fermentation creates natural gas which causes the mixture to increase in volume.

-• Why do I need to burp the bottle often?
+• Why do I need to burp the bottle several times a day?
 Fermentation produces strong carbonation which creates high pressure in the bottle.
 Recultured batches carbonate even stronger and faster.
-Carefully burp them often (daily, as needed), even when in the refrigerator.
-See also 'How to pop the top?'
+Carefully burp them often even when in the refrigerator, as needed.
+See also "How to pop the top?"

 • How to pop the top?
 Carefully, gradually, and not directly towards your face.
-While firmly pressing down on the top of the bottle with your palm, release the flip gradually.
-Gently and repeatedly alternate between firmly pressing your palm on the top of the bottle and releasing it slightly, so that the pressure can gradually escape in small hisses, without "erupting".
+Start by gently pressing the top sideways while the bottle is still secure and the metal clip is on your side of the bottle.
+This will release the initial pressure.
+You may want to proceed in the sink.
+Firmly press down with your palm on the top of the bottle and release the flip gradually.
+Gently and repeatedly alternate between pressing and releasing slightly, so that pressure can gradually escape without erupting.

 • How long does an unopened sachet of starter culture keep in the refrigerator?
 The Best By date is printed on the pouch and on each sachet.
 Keep the starter culture refrigerated/frozen.